 Ongoing Research in the Kazlauskas Lab

-After a multi-decade period in academia Dr. Kazlauskas closed his research lab at the Schepens Eye Research Institute/Harvard Medical School to transition to F. Hofmann-La Roche in Basel, Switzerland, where he joined the Department of Ophthalmology and contributed to the drug development process.
+After a multi-decade period in academia, Dr. Kazlauskas closed his research lab at the Schepens Eye Research Institute/Harvard Medical School to transition to F. Hofmann-La Roche in Basel, Switzerland, where he joined the Department of Ophthalmology and contributed to the drug development process.
 In 2017 Dr. Kazlauskas re-started academic research focused on preventing patients with diabetes from developing diabetic retinopathy, and improving current approaches to treat this condition.

 Pharmacosignaling in PDR